-Let’s get real for a sec.
 The type of dress you’d wear for a traditional wedding is vastly different than the one you’d choose for a hiking elopement or hiking wedding.
 While traditional weddings take place in super controlled environments like wedding venues, hiking weddings require that you be amongst the elements and coexist with nature.
-Personally, we’re big believers that that’s one of the most amazing parts about eloping in the great outdoors.
-But, as I’m sure you’ve noticed, it definitely presents a challenge when finding the perfect hiking wedding dress.
+Personally, I’m a big believer that that’s one of the most amazing parts about eloping in the great outdoors.
+But, as I’m sure you’ve noticed, it definitely presents a challenge when finding the perfect hiking wedding dress or elopement wedding dress.

 What exactly should you be looking for in a hiking wedding dress?
-Well, as elopement photographers who specialize in outdoorsy hiking elopements and small hiking weddings, we’ve helping lots of couple sort out what exactly to wear when choosing to hike on their wedding day.
-Here are a few of our biggest tips and tricks we’ve picked up and shared along the way.
+Well, as an elopement photographer who specializes in outdoorsy hiking elopements and small hiking weddings, I’ve helping lots of couple sort out what exactly to wear when choosing to hike on their wedding day.
+Here are a few of my biggest tips and tricks for finding your ideal elopement dress for hiking weddings.

 While ultra-fitted dresses may be do-able for a traditional wedding where you’re not moving around too much, a hiking wedding dress should be a dress you can comfortably move (and hike!) in.

 You’re likely choosing to elope on a hiking trail so you enjoy and experience nature.
 So if your hiking wedding dress doesn’t allow you to do that, it’s likely not a good fit, pun intended.
 That doesn’t mean you can’t have a dress that hugs you and looks form-fitted, but if you’re going for that vibe, possibly consider a dress that has some give at the bottom so you can take larger steps.
 Or choose a hiking wedding dress with a little give and stretch to the fabric to allow more activity.